lephare-photoz/lephare/docs/detailed.rst

 - read a list of filter, corresponding to the ones used in your input catalogue;

-- read each of these filters and convert them into a comman format;
+- read each of these filters and convert them into a common format;

-- store them in a common library in ``$LEPHAREWORK/filt/``
+- store them in a common library in ``$LEPHAREWORK/filt/``.

-Several sets of filters from different telescopes are available in the directory ``$LEPHAREDIR/filt/``.
-You could find most of the standard filters (like the Johnson-Kron-Cousins in ``filt/jkc``).
+Several sets of filters from different telescopes/instruments are available in the directory ``$LEPHAREDIR/filt/``.
+You could find in this directory most of the standard filters (like the Johnson-Kron-Cousins in ``filt/jkc``).
 New set of filters can be added in this directory.
 You could also store new filters in another directory than ``$LEPHAREDIR/filt/`` using the keyword ``FILTER_REP``.